 Spring Break 2023-2024

 We took three spring break trips last year.
 In February we flew around the world (literally) to spend a week in Thailand.
 In March I took my two teens on a Disney Cruise in the Caribbean with a stop at Universal Orlando first.
 It wasn’t my first choice, and Universal was crowded, but my daughter had fun with other teens on the ship, and it had been too long since were at Universal.
 In April we spent a week in Florence and Venice.
 All are included below.

 We’ve booked two spring break trips for 2024 thus far – Ireland in February and New York City in April.
 We’re still figuring out where to go in March.

 Spring Break in Hawaii, Florida or Mexico

 The default spring break destinations for families tend to be Hawaii, Mexico, Florida and California – so we’ve always tried to go elsewhere.
 We don’t want to fight crowds (it’s the worst possible time to visit theme parks) and we don’t want to pay peak-season prices for flights and hotels.
 With literally the entire world to work with, we think about alternative destinations.

-Having said that, we just (mid-March 2023) finished up a few days at Universal Orlando.
+Having said that, we still spent a few days at Universal Orlando last year.
 As expected, it was crowded, which took away from the magic and fun a little.
 With Express Passes our average wait times for rides were 5-10 minutes.
 Without Express Passes the lines for the better rides averaged around 50 minutes.
 The Volcano Bay water park was better – actually less crowded than I’ve seen it before.

 Spring Break Ideas for Families Based on Our Travels